 The oldest and simplest form of plant hybridization is corn detasseling.
 In this method, three rows of the father breed of corn are planted, and then one row of the mother, and over and over.
 The mother rows are detasseled (have their pollen removed) ensuring that any pollen they receive comes only from the father rows.
 The mother’s seeds can then be harvested as what is known as an F1 (first generation) hybrid.

 Most hybrid seeds today are created in this low-tech, low-cost way, usually under row covers in isolated fields or in greenhouses.
+Some hybrids are created in labs using high-tech DNA manipulation methods as well.

 There is another major distinction between open pollinated and hybrid seeds: If you grow out an open pollinated seed variety, keep it well isolated, and save it for seed, you will get offspring that are very similar to the parents.
 But, if you purchase an F1 hybrid and you save it for seed, and then attempt to grow it out, the next generation (F2) will be a very random mix of the parents DNA, and all the plants will be wildly different.